128technology/docs/docs/intro_installation_azure_mist.md

 Once you have selected the plan that best suits the needs of your deployment, proceed to the [Session Smart Router Deployment](#session-smart-router) to deploy a Session Smart Router.

-### Requesting access to a Private plan
+### Requesting Access to a Private Plan

 :::important
 There is no software cost associated with deploying the Private image, the cost of running the VM is the only cost (i.e., Azure compute cost).
 Please also note that software upgrades and deployments **outside** of the cloud (e.g., on premises) are not possible without a software access token.
 :::

-To request access to a Private plan follow the next steps:
+To request access to a Private plan:

 1. Locate the Subscription ID of the Azure account where the deployment of the software is going to take place.
 Follow the next steps to find the Subscription ID: